vuejs/test-utils/docs/guide/advanced/async-suspense.md

 ## Conclusion

-- Vue updates the DOM asynchronously; tests runner execute code synchronously instead.
+- Vue updates the DOM asynchronously; tests runner executes code synchronously instead.
-- Use `await nextTick()` to ensure the DOM has updated before the test continues
+- Use `await nextTick()` to ensure the DOM has updated before the test continues.
-- Functions that might update the DOM (like `trigger` and `setValue`) return `nextTick`, so you need `await` them.
+- Functions that might update the DOM (like `trigger` and `setValue`) return `nextTick`, so you need to `await` them.
-- Use `flush-promises` from Vue Test Utils to resolve any unresolved promises from non-Vue dependencies (such as API requests).
+- Use `flushPromises` from Vue Test Utils to resolve any unresolved promises from non-Vue dependencies (such as API requests).